Violin/Viola FAQ

 (4) What's the difference between the violin and the viola?

 Violas: While violins come in fractional sizes, violas are measured in inches (17", 16 1/2", 16", 15", 14", 13", 12").
 For students changing from violin to viola, or adding viola after studying violin, the 14" viola is approximately the same size as a full size violin.
 Many violists start on violin.
-It may be difficult to find a 12" viola with a good sound on the C string.
+[Please see our Peccard Viola Outfit]

 The violin and viola étude repertoire is much the same, with additional works in viola by Fuchs, Campagnoli and others.
 Some of the literature for violin has been transcribed for viola (and visa versa), but viola literature is quite different.
 See: Advanced Viola Literature